Advanced examples#

 Note that the "tensorflow" backend has to be used here since it provides automatic differentiation tools.
 To be constructed, the Qiboml package has to be installed and used.

-The optimization procedure may also be compiled, however in this case it is not possible to use qibo.circuit.Circuit.set_parameters() as the circuit needs to be defined inside the compiled tf.GradientTape().
+The optimization procedure may also be compiled, however in this case it is not possible to use qibo.models.Circuit.set_parameters() as the circuit needs to be defined inside the compiled tf.GradientTape().
 For example:

 backend = qibo.get_backend()